 STANDING COMMITTEES

-WAYS AND MEANS COMMITTEE

-RESPONSIBILITIES – To raise funds consistent with the goals and objectives of these bylaws, necessary to keep the MACC operative and solvent.

-ORGANIZATION – The Ways and Means Committee shall be composed a Chairperson with as many associates as is necessary for the functioning of the committee.

-FINANCE COMMITTEE

-RESPONSIBILITIES.
-To ensure the that the financial position of the MACC is solvent at all times.
-To prepare and monitor operating budgets and monitor all other budgets (e.g., NSP and CBR).
-The Finance Committee is also responsible for monitoring the financial activities of all other committees.

-ORGANIZATION – The Finance Committee shall consist of a Chairperson, the Treasurer, the Chairperson of the Ways and Means Committee, and as many associates as is necessary for the function in of the committee.

 MEMBERSHIP COMMITTEE

-RESPONSIBILITIES - To actively pursue members of the Mt.
-Auburn community in an effort to increase and maintain a high percentage of membership in the Council.
+RESPONSIBILITIES – To actively pursue members of the Mt.
+Auburn community to increase and maintain a high percentage of membership in the Council.
 Both individual and business memberships are to be emphasized.
 The Chairperson shall be responsible for coordinating with the Treasurer on the sale of membership cards and receipts thereof.

-When the Chair of the Membership Committee receives dues they will either deliver them to the Treasurer or deposit them within 14 days (and provide receipts to the Treasurer).
+When the Chair of the Membership Committee receives dues, they will either deliver them to the Treasurer or deposit them within 14 days (and provide receipts to the Treasurer).

 The Chairperson is responsible for keeping an accurate file of active memberships (the official roster).

-The membership Committee is responsible for verifying the monies and membership cards with the official roster at all MACC General Council meetings.
+The Membership Committee is responsible for verifying the monies and membership cards with the official roster at all MACC General Council Meetings.

 ORGANIZATION – The Membership Committee shall be composed of a Chairperson with as many associates as is necessary for the functioning in of the committee.

-COMMUNITY DEVELOPMENT

-RESPONSIBILITIES - To deal with all issues related to the social or economic welfare of the community including housing, transportation, recreation, health, education and community activities.

-This committee shall work closely with the Mt.
-Auburn Community Development Corporation (CDC) and, when possible, one of its members shall serve as one of MACC’s representatives on the CDC.

-ORGANIZATION - The Community Development Committee shall consist of a Chairperson with as many associates as is necessary for the functioning of the committee.

-ENVIRONMENTAL/HISTORICAL COMMITTEE

-RESPONSIBILITIES – To deal with issues related to the physical environment and historical aspects of the community.

-The.Environmenta1/HistoricalCommittee shall consist of a Chairperson with as many associates as is necessary for the functioning of the committee.

-ELECTION PROCESS COMMITTEE

-RESPONSIBILITIES – To make a diligent effort to gain candidates for Council elections.
-To implement the election process as stated in Article VIII.

-ORGANIZATION – The Election Process Committee shall consist of a Chairperson and as many associates as is necessary for the functioning of the Committee appointed by the President with the advice and consent of the Board.
-No candidates may serve on the Election Process Committee.
-The committee shall be established at the June Council meeting preceding the election.

 COMMUNICATION COMMITTEE

 RESPONSIBILITIES – To use social media, traditional media, and other communication sources to promote MACC, the Mt.
 Auburn neighborhood, and our partners.
 The committee will maintain and update social media accounts, websites, and marketing for all MACC events.

+ORGANIZATION – The committee shall consist of one Chairperson and as many associates as necessary for the functioning of the committee.

+ELECTION COMMITTEE

+RESPONSIBILITIES – To make a diligent effort to gain candidates for Council elections.
+To implement the election process as stated in ARTICLE VIII.

+ORGANIZATION – The Election Committee shall consist of a Chairperson and as many associates as is necessary for the functioning of the Committee appointed by the President with the advice and consent of the Board.
+No active candidates may serve on the Election Committee.

+EFFECTIVE DATE – The Election Committee shall be formed by the June Board of Trustees Meeting or earlier.

+AD-HOC COMMITTES

+RESPONSIBLITIES – An Ad-Hoc Committee shall be responsible for duties as seen fit by the President with the advice and consent of the Board of Trustees.

 ORGANIZATION – The committee shall consist of one Chairperson and as many associates as necessary for the functioning of the committee.

 ARTICLE VIII